-Review: TiVo Roamio OTA is the best DVR for recording from a TV antenna
+TiVo Roamio Over-The-Air is the best OTA DVR without a monthly subscription

-What shows can I get on an antenna?
+What can I watch with a TV antenna?

 How many shows can TiVo Roamio OTA record at once?

 TiVo Roamio OTA can record up to four shows at once, or up to 150 hours of HD programming.
-The TiVo Roamio OTA comes with 1.0TB of storage and lifetime service.
-There is no mandatory monthly subscription fee.
+The Roamio OTA comes with 1.0TB of storage and lifetime service instead of a mandatory monthly subscription fee.
 Your picture quality from OTA channels is up to 1080i, depending on what kind of signal a station is broadcasting.
 The Roamio connects to your home network either by Ethernet or WiFi.

 Can I stream Netflix and Amazon Prime on TiVo Roamio OTA?